Paraphraser/PiBuilder/README.md

 If you want Supervised Home Assistant to work, reliably, it really needs to be its own dedicated appliance.
 If you want IOTstack to work, reliably, it really needs to be kept well away from Supervised Home Assistant.
 If you want both Supervised Home Assistant and IOTstack, you really need two Raspberry Pis.

 ## <a name="changeLog"></a>Change Summary

+* 2022-09-22

+	- Bump default version of docker-compose installed via script to v2.11.1.
+	- Add comments to header of `install_docker-compose-plugin.sh` so its purpose is clear.
+	- Add `reset_menu_enviroment.sh` script and associated documentation to try to reset Python environment so menu will run post [PR560](https://github.com/SensorsIot/IOTstack/pull/560).
+	- Related changes to 04 script.

 * 2022-09-16